ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ```

 Extension nodes are meant to be rewritten by a PPX and, in this regard,
-corresponds to a specific kind of PPX: extenders.
+correspond to a specific kind of PPX: extenders.
 An extender is a PPX rewriter
 which will replace all occurrences of extension nodes with a matching name.
 It does this with
 some generated code that depends only on the payload, without information on the
 context of the extension node (that is, without access to the rest of the code)